incuna/django-pgcrypto-fields/README.md

 #### PGPSymmetricKeyField

 Symmetric key encryption.
-Encrypt and decrypt the data with a key sets in `settings.PGCRYPTO_KEY`.
+Encrypt and decrypt the data with `settings.PGCRYPTO_KEY`.

 ### `settings.py`